elementor/elementor-developers-docs/src/theme-conditions/condition-check.md

 ### 404 Page

-In the following example we'll check if it's a 404 page:
+In the following example we'll check to see if it's a 404 page:

 ```php
 class Elementor_Test_Condition extends \ElementorPro\Modules\ThemeBuilder\Conditions\Condition_Base {